 Christianity is not for the faint of heart.
 Jesus urges us to count the cost of discipleship.
 Many of the patriarchs had to make hard choices, as do we.

 We all have stories of people we know or have known who experienced separation from friends and family due to their beliefs. ...

 Faith permitted Enoch, Noah, and Abraham to receive God's personal calling.
 Like our patriarchs, we were called while we lived in the wicked world.

 The New Covenant, which writes God's law onto the heart, in no way does away with any aspect of the law.
 Works do not justify us, they sanctify us.

 The story of Ebed-Melech goes far beyond a historical vignette.
 His story is an allegory of God's grace to the Gentiles.

 The Parable of Lazarus and the Rich Man illustrates the resurrections from the dead and the Second Death.
-Martin Collins explains how knowing the time element hidden within the parable opens up the meaning of Christ's teaching.
+Knowing the hidden time element is key.

 Why must we put leaven out, yet we do not have to circumcise our boys?
 Earl Henn explains this apparent contradiction.

 Paul refers to the church as 'the Israel of God.'
 Why not 'the Judah of God'?
 Why did God not inspire Paul to call the church "the Jacob of God"?

 The dwelling in booths and the sacrifices were the context for rejoicing at the Feast of Tabernacles.
 The booths depict our current lives as pilgrims.